the8bitbyte/website-backend/README.md

 ## how it works

-the webserver im using is apache2 which just takes all traffic directed to /api to the backend with loopback, heres my 000-default.conf
+the webserver im using is apache2 which just takes all traffic directed to /api and sends it to the backend with loopback, heres my 000-default.conf

 ```